Jordan Dechtman | May 20, 2026

 At its core, an annuity is a contract between an individual and a life insurance company.

-In return for a lump sum of money provided by the individual (or a series of payments), the insurer guarantees a specific amount of fixed, periodic payments.
+In return for a lump sum of money provided by the individual (or a series of payments), the insurer contractually commits a specific amount of fixed, periodic payments.
 These payments may extend over the annuitant’s lifetime or last for a specific period of time (i.e., ten years) defined in the contract.

 Annuity payments consist of a return of principal — the money the annuitant pays into the contract — and interest earned inside the contract.
 The interest portion is taxed as ordinary income, while the principal amount is not taxed.
 For annuities paying out over a more extended period or life expectancy, the principal portion is smaller, resulting in fewer taxes on the monthly payments.

-People decide to buy annuities for a few key reasons.
+People decide to buy annuities for a few reasons.
 The guaranteed payments are the primary motivation for more people.

 If a beneficiary is named, such as the couple’s child, they become the recipient of an inherited annuity.
 As the beneficiary, they can choose from four distribution options that produce four different tax consequences.

-The money from an inherited annuity can be paid out as a single lump sum, which becomes taxable in the year it is received.
-If the annuity was held in a retirement account, the entire amount is taxable at your marginal income tax rate.
-If the annuity was held in a non-qualified account (non retirement account), then only the earnings are taxable at your marginal income tax rate.
+If the annuity was held in a non-qualified account (non-retirement account), then only the earnings are taxable at your marginal income tax rate.
 This can lead to a significant tax burden, although it also offers flexibility and immediate access to the after-tax funds from the annuity.

 The tax-free principal is not paid out until after the earnings are paid out.
 That means the inherited annuity taxes will drop off once the earnings are exhausted and the tax-free principal becomes the source of the payments.

 The downside to annuitization is that it is irrevocable.
 That means you can’t have access to the money except through monthly payments.
-That’s true even if your financial circumstances change and the total amount of funds is wanted or needed.
+That’s true even if your financial circumstances change and the total amount of funds is needed.

-The upside is the payments are only partially taxed on the interest portion, which means you can defer taxes well into the future.
-Depending on your tax position and overall financial situation, this option may help some of the taxes on an inherited annuity.
+The upside is that the payments are only partially taxed on the interest portion, which means you can defer taxes well into the future.
+Depending on your tax position and overall financial situation, this option may help reduce some of the taxes on an inherited annuity.

 Also referred to as the Life Expectancy or One-Year Rule, the nonqualified stretch option uses the beneficiary’s remaining life expectancy to calculate an annual required minimum distribution.

 Nonqualified means that the inherited annuity did not originate inside a qualified retirement plan, such as an IRA.
-The stretch option offers more flexibility in how and when you can access money from an inherited annuity while helping to maximize its tax deferral.
+The stretch option offers more flexibility in how and when you can access money from an inherited annuity while helping to extend its tax deferral.

 Beneficiaries determine their initial life expectancy using the IRS Single Life Table.
 Each year, one year is subtracted from the initial life expectancy factor to determine the required minimum distribution for that year.